On the Bias of Next-Token Predictors Toward Systematically Inefficient Reasoning: A Shortest-Path Case Study

-As shown in Fig.\,\ref{fig:algo_and_CoT_lengths}(b), the average length of the traces increases with lower values of the temperature $\eta$, changing by roughly $75\%$ when switching between $\eta=\pm5$.
+As shown in Fig.\,\ref{fig:algo_and_CoT_lengths}(b), the average length of the traces increases with lower values of the efficiency $\eta$, changing by roughly $75\%$ when switching from $\eta = +5$ (DP) to $\eta=-5$ (DFS).
 In the redundancy cases, the number of repetitions is matched between the randomized and deterministic versions.
 Examples of the different trace types are provided in the Supplementary Materials (SM).

 \paragraph{Trained model.} We train from scratch a Phi3 \cite{abdin2024phi3technicalreporthighly} small language model, with 3 layers, 12 attention heads, 768 hidden dimensions, and $28.5$M total parameters, for the next-token prediction task on the procedurally generated training examples.
 During training, we mask out the question (i.e., the graph information) and the \texttt{PAD} tokens from the loss function, so that the model only learns to predict traces and answers within the context of the question.
 We employ a constant learning rate of $2\times10^{-5}$, and a batch size of $\sim16$K tokens (excluding the \texttt{PAD} tokens for a fair comparison between efficiency levels).
 In SM, we show how adding layers to the transformer architecture can impact performance and sample efficiency.